 What was his level of involvement in this?

-Now, then 15 days later, Susan Rice writes a note to self to Susan Rice from Susan Rice.
+Now, then 15 days later, Susan Rice writes a note to self, to Susan Rice, from Susan Rice.

 Somebody else was CC'd.

-That's that's redacted.
+That's redacted.

-Um, it was at the time top secret.
+It was at the time top secret.

-And we have the letter, I have it right in my hands.
+I have it right in my hands.

 Now, this is all important because now all of the Russia collusion narrative is right in the Oval Office with Barack Obama and Joe Biden there with them.